-- 3.1 Integrate the role of consulting into the practice of physical therapy by recognizing needs and responding to societal, cultural and economic factors while promoting critical healthcare issues within the scope of physical therapy practice. - 3.2 Manage resources in the best interest of sound patient/client care through fiscal responsibility, effective time management, and adherence to reimbursement guidelines within the limitations imposed by the socioeconomic, political, and cultural factors in the healthcare environment.
+- a.
+Integrate the role of consulting into the practice of physical therapy by recognizing needs and responding to societal, cultural and economic factors while promoting critical healthcare issues within the scope of physical therapy practice. - b.
+Manage resources in the best interest of sound patient/client care through fiscal responsibility, effective time management, and adherence to reimbursement guidelines within the limitations imposed by the socioeconomic, political, and cultural factors in the healthcare environment.